AlibabaCloudDocs/mongodb/intl.en-US/API Reference/Querying Instance Information/DescribeActiveOperationTaskType.md

 # DescribeActiveOperationTaskType

-You can call this operation to query the types of O&M tasks on an ApsaraDB for MongoDB instance and the number of each type of tasks.
+You can call this operation to query the types of O&M tasks on an ApsaraDB for MongoDB instance and the number of tasks of each type.

 ## Debugging